What to Know About Persian Cats

 Due to their prominent eyes and flattened face, Persian cats are prone to tear stains and eye discharge.
 It is essential to clean their eyes regularly using a soft, damp cloth or specialized eye wipes recommended by your veterinarian.
 Similarly, their ears should be checked and cleaned weekly to prevent wax buildup and potential infection.
 Be sure to use a gentle ear cleaner and cotton pads or balls to clean the inner ear without causing any discomfort.

-See also Are Persian Cats Intelligent?
+See also Is Lilac a Solid Color in Persian Cats

 Nail Trimming